racket/racket7/racket/src/cs/README.txt

          CAUTION: The makefile here doesn't track dependencies for rktio, so use `make rktio` if you change its implementation.

- primitive/*.scm - for "expander.sls", tables of bindings for
+ primitive/*.ss - for "expander.sls", tables of bindings for
          primitive linklet instances; see "From primitives to modules" below for more information.

- convert.rkt - A linklet-to-library-body compiler, which is used to
+ convert.rkt - A "schemify"-based linklet-to-library-body compiler,
-         convert a ".rktl" file to a ".scm" file to inclusion in an ".sls" library.
+         which is used to convert a ".rktl" file to a ".scm" file to inclusion in an ".sls" library.

  demo/*.ss - Chez Scheme scripts to check that a library basically
          works.
 For example "demo/regexp.ss" runs the regexp matcher